ietf-rats/draft-zhang-rats-multiverifiers/draft-zhang-rats-multiverifiers.md

 comprising multiple VMs instantiated on heterogeneous CPU architectures \
-   Solution: Attestation Verification Service based on a harmonized set of components to be leveraged by multiple Verifiers\
+   Solution: Attestation Verification Service based on a harmonized set of components to be leveraged by multiple Verifiers.
+The Evidence from the attester is only needed to be generated once for each attestation process, and the Evidence is forwarded between Verifiers to reach the consensus of the trustworthy judgement of the Attester.\
    Source: TCG Trusted Application Protocol (TAP) Use Cases [TAP]

    Use case 2: Enhancing TEE Device Interface Security Protocol (TDISP)